Death toll from coronavirus up in Iran

 By Elnur Baghishov - Trend

-More than 158 people died from the coronavirus (COVID-19) over the past day in Iran, said spokesman for Iran's Ministry of Health and Medical Education Kiyanush Jahanpur, Trend reports citing the ministry.
+More 136 people have died from coronavirus (COVID-19) over the past day in Iran, said Kiyanush Jahanpur, spokesman for Iran's Ministry of Health and Medical Education, Trend reports citing the ministry.

-According to Jahanpur, as many as 2,560 people have been infected with the coronavirus in the past 24 hours.
+According to Jahanpur, as many as 2,274 people have infected with the coronavirus in the past 24 hours in the country.

-The country continues to apply strict measures to contain the further spread.
+The country continues to apply strict measures to contain the further spread of the coronavirus.
 Reportedly, the disease was brought to Iran by a businessman from Iran's Qom city, who went on a business trip to China, despite official warnings.
 The man died later from the disease.

 The Islamic Republic only announced its first infections and deaths from the coronavirus on Feb.
 19.